Singapore bank takeover bid draws flak in Indonesia

-JAKARTA (Reuters) - Lawmakers from two of Indonesia’s most powerful political parties voiced opposition on Tuesday to a bid by Singapore’s DBS Group (DBSM.SI) to take over local lender Bank Danamon (BDMN.JK), and said they wanted to bar heavy foreign ownership of local banks.
+JAKARTA, April 3 (Reuters) - L awmakers from two of Indonesia’s most powerful political parties v oiced opposition on Tuesday to a bid by Singapore’s DBS Group to take over local lender Bank Danamon, and said they wanted to bar heavy foreign ownership of local banks.

 “We will regulate banks in a reciprocal manner, with a limitation on foreign ownership,” said Harry Azhar Azis of the Golkar party and the vice-chairman of the parliament’s financial committee.